SumoLogic/sumologic-documentation/docs/observability/kubernetes-solution/master-metadata-intuitive-searches.md

 ---
 id: master-metadata-intuitive-searches
+title: Master metadata for intuitive searches
+sidebar_label: Customizing Your Metadata
 ---

-# Master metadata for intuitive searches

 You can create fields with key-value pairs that label logs with custom metadata.
 Referencing log data with fields based on meaningful associations makes searches easier and more intuitive.
 Sumo Logic allows you to add custom fields to collectors that define key-value pairs at the source level.
 The custom fields in the metadata streams are then automatically extracted for searching, querying, and graphing.
 This allows you to view results for intuitively referenced subsets not traditionally tagged as source categories.